South Austin, TX

 What’s a softener loop and do I have one?

 A pre-installed plumbing stub that lets a softener tie in without cutting pipes.
-Many newer South Austin-area homes were built with one — enter your address and we’ll confirm whether yours has a loop.
+Many newer South Austin-area homes were built with one — we confirm whether you have a loop before any install.

 Locally owned • Veteran-owned • Woman-owned • Hispanic-owned